gemini-testing/gemini/doc/commands.md

 gemini gather [paths to suites]
 ```

-If no paths are specified, every `.js` file from `gemini` directory will be read.
+If no paths are specified, each `.js` file from `gemini` directory will be processed.
 By default, configuration will be loaded from `.gemini.yml` in the current directory.
 To specify other config, use `--config` or `-c` option.